Dash cam reviews: What you need to catch the maniacs and meteors of daily driving

 All the dash cams I've reviewed take very good daytime video.
 Night video can be plagued by murky shadows and headlight flare, so take a close look at the night shots in each review.

 Aside from rear-view and GPS, the most salient differences between the products are the interface controls and extra features, such as the lane departure and collision warnings that you get with some models.
 I tried them...and I turned them off.
 In practice, they simply told me I was changing lanes, in heavy traffic, or had just been cut off.
-Additionally, the collision warnings come too late to do anything but distract you at exactly the wrong time.
+Additionally, the collision warnings generally come too late to do anything but distract you at exactly the wrong time.

 As nice as dual-channel is, there’s talk about true 360-degree video.
 Check out TechHive’s review of PowerDVD 16’s 3D playback to see how compelling that can be.
 We’re also waiting for some sort of off-device storage, or continuous Web upload so that the evidence of who stole your car doesn’t disappear with said vehicle.